 Adam Freede was born and raised in Newport Beach, California.
 In 2008, he graduated from the Goizueta Business School at Emory University.

 Veronica Grazer is a dynamic and driven senior marketing executive with 20 years of experience successfully launching and growing brands.
-She recently resigned from her position as CMO of a global hospitality company to start her own brand and marketing consultancy with a focus on social impact and innovation.
-With a wealth of both corporate and entrepreneurial leadership experience, her marketing consultancy will bring a fresh outlook and high impact marketing expertise to both for profit companies and non-profit organizations by: crafting powerful communication platforms, igniting brand awareness, spiking consumer interest through storytelling, developing innovative ideas and campaigns, building high performance teams, identifying strategic partners and increasing ROI.
+She recently started her own brand and marketing consultancy with a focus on social impact and innovation.
+With a wealth of both corporate and entrepreneurial leadership experience, her goal is to bring a fresh outlook and high impact marketing expertise to both for profit companies and non-profit organizations by: crafting powerful communication platforms, igniting brand awareness, spiking consumer interest through storytelling, developing innovative ideas and campaigns, building high performance teams, identifying strategic partners and increasing ROI.

-Ms. Grazer was formerly Chief Marketing Officer of sbe, a global hospitality and entertainment company that boasts a lifestyle collection of hotels, casinos, residences, restaurants and nightlife with a cult following.
-Ms. Grazer joined the company in 2012 and was responsible for the global vision, strategy and execution of all marketing for sbe and it brands including the SLS Hotels, Casinos and Residences, The Redbury, Katsuya, The Bazaar by Jose Andres and Hyde.
+Veronica previously served as the CMO for SBE, a global hospitality and entertainment company that boasts a lifestyle collection of hotels, casinos, residences, restaurants and nightlife.
+She joined SBE in 2012 and was responsible for the global vision, strategy and execution of all marketing for sbe and it brands including the SLS Hotels, Casinos and Residences, The Redbury, Katsuya, The Bazaar by Jose Andres and Hyde.
 She oversaw the company’s Global Brand Strategy and Communications, CRM and loyalty platform, Public Relations, Creative Services, Digital Marketing, Events and Catering and Partnership Marketing.

-She also served as Corporate Vice President of Marketing and Brand for Caesars Corporation in Las Vegas where she developed the company’s overall strategic brand and communications platform.
-Before joining Caesars, Ms. Grazer led the marketing of several media properties as VP of Marketing for Integrity Multimedia Company.
+She also served as Corporate Vice President of Marketing and Brand for Caesars Entertainment in Las Vegas where she developed the company’s overall strategic brand and communications platform.
+Before joining Caesars, Veronica led the marketing of several media properties as VP of Marketing for Integrity Multimedia Company.

-Prior to this, Ms. Grazer lived in New York City and spent nine years with Procter & Gamble in the Brand Management Track, including Global Brand Manager for the company’s largest haircolor brand.
+Prior to this, she lived in New York City and spent nine years with Procter & Gamble in the Brand Management Track, including Global Brand Manager for the company’s largest hair color brand.

 She earned a BA from Georgetown University with a double major in International Business and Finance.
 She earned a degree in International Finance and French from the Universite de Jean-Moulin in Lyon, France.
 Ms. Grazer completed the Harvard Business School “High Potential Leaders” Executive Education Program in 2011.